Signed Latent Factors for Spamming Activity Detection: LFM-SPR MODEL

 where the triple $(u,i,j)\in{Y_S^+}$ means the normal ranking pair $\hat{x}^+_{ui}-\hat{x}^+_{uj}$ in the training dataset of signed matrix $Y$.
 To complete the Bayesian modeling approach, a general prior density $p(\Theta)$ with zero mean and variance matrix: $\sum(\Theta) = \lambda_\Theta I$ is introduced \cite{rendle2009bpr}.
 In the practical calculation, $\lambda_\Theta$ can be seen as the model specific regularization parameter.
 To mine signed latent factor matrices, two specific regularization parameters are defined $\lambda_{\Theta^+}$ and $\lambda_{\Theta^-}$.
 After calculating the logarithm of Equation 7, the parameters $\Theta^+$ and $\Theta^-$ are separated into two accumulation parts.
 It means that we can separately and flexibly calculate the positive and negative latent factors.
 By flipping the signs of all components in Equation 7, the maximum optimization is transformed into the commonly used minimizing task.

 The LFM-SPR model aims to mine positive and negative latent factors for each user and target.
 In the optimization equation, the user and target are incorporated into pairwise relations, so we first need to decompose the pairwise estimator $\hat{x}_{uij}^+$ into: $W_u^+ H_i^{+T} - W_u^+ H_j^{+T}$ where $W_u^+$, $H_i^+$ and $H_j^+$ denote the normal latent factors of user $u$, target $i$ and target $j$, respectively.
 Because the calculation of optimizing signed latent factors can be separated, we only present the formulation of normal part.
-To learn positive signed latent factors from spam-contaminated matrix, the gradient for three parameters $W_u^+$, $H_i^+$ and $H_j^+$ are needed to derive, using the stochastic gradient descent algorithm: Finally, an update for these three parameters can be performed in each iteration:
+To learn positive signed latent factors from spam-contaminated matrix, the gradient for three parameters $W_u^+$, $H_i^+$ and $H_j^+$ are needed to derive, using the stochastic gradient descent algorithm: